7 Psychological Studies Reveal Secrets To Blogging Success (And I Reveal How To Implement Them)

 First let’s talk about creating a blog that doesn’t suffer from choice overload.

-Clean, easy to navigate, and not too many choices.
+In other words: clean, easy to navigate, and not too many choices.

 For instance, on QuickSprout, you’ll see that Neil keeps his design sleek and his layout minimal.